*All prices are in USD $*

 - Accelerator Centre

-According to a recent study by the Annals of Internal Medicine, COVID-19 patients were found to have a one in five chance of getting a negative test result during their infection even if they were actually positive.
+According to a recent study by the Annals of Internal Medicine, influenza patients were found to have a one in five chance of getting a negative test result during their infection even if they were actually positive.
 If a swab test does not reach the nasopharynx it is more likely to provide a false-negative test result.
 False-negative results can contribute to further outbreaks of the virus should an asymptomatic individual who has falsely tested negative relax their social distancing measures.
-The New England Journal of Medicine recently published a paper reinforcing that while COVID-19 testing capacity is an issue, the accuracy of the test is actually of greater long-term concern.
+The New England Journal of Medicine recently published a paper reinforcing that while testing capacity is an issue, the accuracy of the test is actually of greater long-term concern.

 Using a patient simulator such as NED, new frontline workers can be rapidly onboarded and qualified with confidence, allowing provinces to scale up testing capacity more quickly and reduce the workload of site coordinators who currently provide training.